 Do Something He Loves

 Take it a step further and arrange for you to do something you know he would love.
 That could be a trip to a nearby trail to hike, a visit to a local café he's wanted to try out, a sporting event, a festival, or a movie (or anything else he loves!).
-Ideally, it'll be for the two of you so you can show you're interested in learning more about his interests.
+Ideally, it'll be an activity for the two of you so you can show you're interested in learning more about his interests.
 Though you should never pretend to be into something you're not to gain a guy's attention or affection, you can always be curious and supportive.
 You may even come to love it!
 If you're not into whatever it is and know he needs to have people with him who share the same interest, suggest an outing for him and his friends, or arrange one with his friends as a surprise (check his schedule first!)

 Hugs and Kisses